black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 Time to return your mode variable.

 mode is an array, so return it as a string with the .join() method.
 Separate the elements with a comma followed by a space.

+# Step 42
+Add your getMode() function to your calculate logic, and update the respective HTML element.